|1. Don Melchor||2. Ferrari||3. Comtes|

-This Kosta Browne Keefer Ranch has all the essentials of a premium Pinot Noir wine, i.e., it has a medium-body, an appealing pale ruby color, and a delicious fruity flavor.
+This Kosta Browne Keefer Ranch has all the essentials of a premium Pinot Noir wine, i.e., it has a medium-body, and appealing pale ruby color, and a delicious fruity flavor.
 It comes from the Russian River Valley region, USA, and is a highly recommended wine.

 It is a young wine that brings an ideal balance of freshness and complexity.
 Its elegant nose has scents of rosewater, tangerine peels, woodsmoke, crushed cranberries, and raspberries.
 Later it unveils its secondary notes of leather, earth, and smoke.

-Its complex flavors include grainy tannins, cherries, frits, strawberries, and strong notes of vanilla, coke, and oak.
+Its complex flavors include grainy tannins, cherries, fruits, strawberries, and strong notes of vanilla, coke, and oak.
 Plus, You also get to feel a mix of high tones, fresh perfumes, and a long and spicy finish.

 20. The Crane Assembly G.B.
 Crane Vineyard Cabernet Sauvignon

 It has a bold and dry nature that is a result of its brilliant mixtures of grape varieties and the preparation process.
 It is prepared from a special mix of 88% Cabernet Sauvignon, 10% Petite Sirah and 2% Merlot Stoic grapes.

 It has a rich nose of ripe black plum, blackcurrants, allspice along with graphite and new leather.
 Its fruity palate includes flavors of blackberries, ristretto, and pomegranates.